Mgrsc/TransReadMe/README.md

    DEFAULT_DISPLAY_LANGUAGE = 'zh-cn'
    ```

-6. Define the languages to translate into
+6. Define the languages to be translated
    ```python
    TARGET_LANGUAGES = {
        'es': 'Spanish',